 Chances are if you’re just starting out you may not have many reviews, if at all.
 It’s not the end of the world, but it could definitely mean the difference between a client choosing your competitor’s business over yours.
 There is no harm in asking your clients to leave you a review.
 And why not make it convenient for them?
 Provide links that take them directly to your company’s page on Google My Business, Yelp, or any other relevant review based platform.
 There’s even software out there, such as Birdeye, that makes asking for reviews an automated process.
 It can send your clients an email or text message assisting in the review process and even send reminders and surveys if they weren’t very happy.
 The point is, don’t be scared to ask for reviews.

 This is another one that isn’t a total make or break for your business.
 However, if you were getting some great five star reviews in 2016 and it’s 2019 now, this may bring people to wonder what happened between then and now.

 Online Reputation Management

 We get it.
 You’re busy trying to run your business and may not have time to stay up to date on what so-and-so said in their review.
 This is where Pendragon Consulting can help.
 We offer an online reputation management solution to help combat any negative reviews.
 Our advanced technology allows us to pull all of your review sources (i.e. Google, Yelp, Facebook, etc.) onto our client dashboard so you can easily see all of your reviews in one go.
-From the client dashboard, you’re also able to respond to those reviews without having to log in to each and every website someone left a review on.
-Give us a call today at 443-343-2313 or send us a message via our website and let's have a conversation.
+From the client dashboard, you’re also able to respond to those reviews without having to log in to each and every website someone may have left a review on.
+Give us a call today at 443-343-2313 or send us a message via our website and let’s have a conversation.